Mayank7456/chatapp/README.md

 4. **Set Up Firebase:**

-    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
+    - Create a Firebase project in the (https://console.firebase.google.com/).
     - Enable Firebase Authentication and Firestore Database.
-    - Update the Firebase configuration in your project:
+    - Add your Firebase configuration details to the project:

       ```javascript
       // firebase-config.js